-- I. Voting members: - Five faculty representatives from both the pre-clerkship and clinical disciplines based on recommendations from the Committee on Committees of the Faculty Council.
-One of these faculty members serves as chair as appointed by the dean.
-Two members are elected by the faculty and remaining members are selected by the Associate Dean for Students, in consultation with the Faculty Council Committee on Committees.
-Assistant Deans of Medical Education may serve as voting members. - II.
+I. Voting members:

+- Five faculty representatives from both the pre-clerkship and clinical disciplines based on recommendations from the Committee on Committees of the Faculty Council.
+One of these faculty members serves as chair as appointed by the dean or designee.
+Two members are elected by the faculty and remaining members are selected by the Associate Dean for Students, in consultation with the Faculty Council Committee on Committees. - II.
 Ex-officio non-voting members: - Associate and Assistant Deans for students. - Other support staff members including representation from the M.D.
 Registrar's Office, representation from the Office of Student Academic Support Services, Assistant Dean of Planning and Knowledge Management, and Director of Academic Affairs.
 The M.D. registrar coordinates all SEPC meetings. - III.
 The COM Legal Office and UCF General Counsel's office provide legal support to the committee.